-- In WiFi mode, the first time you power on OpenSprinkler (or every time after a factory reset), it starts as a WiFi AP (Access Point), creating an open WiFi network with SSID displayed on the LCD screen (e.g. OS_xxxxx).
+- For OpenSprinkler v3: - In WiFi mode, the first time you power on OpenSprinkler (or every time after a factory reset), it starts as a WiFi AP (Access Point), creating an open WiFi network with SSID displayed on the LCD screen (e.g. OS\xxxxx).
 Use your phone or laptop to connect to this WiFi network (Note: on Android phones, you may receive a warning: WiFi has no Internet connection.
 Select Yes to stay connected). - Once your phone or laptop is connected to the AP, open a browser and type in the AP IP address 192.168.4.1.
 Follow the instructions to complete the WiFi setup.
 In particular, you need to select (or type in) your home WiFi router's SSID and password (NOT OpenSprinkler's password!)
-Then click on Connect. - Once the device connects to your WiFi successfully, it will automatically reboots into WiFi Station mode.
-To access the controller in station mode, simply click push-button B1 -- that will display the device IP address to LCD screen. - On your phone or computer, open the OpenSprinkler mobile app, or simply launch a web browser and type in the device IP address, you will see the OpenSprinkler web interface and homepage.
-The default device password is opendoor.
+Then click on Connect. - Once the device connects to your WiFi successfully, it will automatically reboot into WiFi Station mode.
+To access the controller in station mode, simply click push-button B1 -- that will display the device IP address to the LCD screen. - On your phone or computer, open the OpenSprinkler mobile app, or simply launch a web browser and type in the device IP address, you will see the OpenSprinkler web interface and homepage.
+The default device password is opendoor. - NEW from OpenSprinkler v3.2: from v3.2, the controller has dual support for WiFi and wired Ethernet.
+You can purchase an add-on Ethernet module.
+When the Ethernet module is plugged in, the controller boots in wired Ethernet mode; when the module is unplugged, it boots in WiFi mode.
+The controller comes with a built-in module cable: plug the cable connector firmly to the Ethernet module as showN on the right -- the connector is polarized so there is only one way to plug it in.
+Then you can plug in a wired Ethernet cable (RJ45) to the other end of the module.